-The Compensation Committee is responsible for oversight of risk related to executive compensation.
-Additionally, the Compensation Committee is responsible for oversight of risk for the Company's compensation policies and practices for all employees.
-Management has evaluated the Company's compensation policies and practices for all employees, including the Named Executive Officers (listed below under "Compensation, Discussion & Analysis") and non-executive officers.
+The Compensation Committee is responsible for oversight of risk for the Company's compensation policies and practices for all employees.
+Management has evaluated the Company's compensation policies and practices for all employees, including the Named Executive Officers (listed in "Compensation, Discussion & Analysis") and non-executive officers.
 The evaluation included consideration of whether any of the Company's compensation policies and practices, including incentive plans, create risks that are reasonably likely to have a material adverse effect on the Company.
-The primary responsibility for the Company's evaluation was assigned to the Company's Risk Management Committee, which includes as its members the Vice President responsible for the Risk Management Department, the Vice President-General Counsel, the Vice President-Chief Financial Officer, the Senior Vice President-Tax and Chief Audit Executive, ABF Senior Vice President-Sales and Marketing, and the Vice President-Controller, as well as other executives.
+The primary responsibility for the Company's evaluation was assigned to the Company's Risk Management Committee, which includes as its members the Vice President responsible for the Risk Management Department, the Vice President-General Counsel, the Senior Vice President-Chief Financial Officer & Chief Information Officer, the Senior Vice President-Tax and Chief Audit Executive, Senior Vice President-Enterprise Customer Solutions and the Vice President-Controller, as well as other officers.
 Based on management's evaluation, including the specific process completed by the Company's Risk Management Committee, management concluded that the Company's compensation policies and practices are not reasonably likely to have a material adverse effect on the Company.
 Management's evaluation, including the conclusions reached by the Company's Risk Management Committee, was discussed with the Compensation Committee.